 Mystery.
 The kind that makes you sit up and pay attention.
-The kind that leaves easter eggs in our apps.
+The kind that leaves Easter eggs in our apps.
 What?
-No, not the the chocolate variety you gorge yourself on over Easter break.
+No, not the chocolate variety you gorge yourself on over Easter break.

 You knew that apps have hidden features, didn’t you?
 That kind of easter egg.

 Perhaps, this is a hangover that grey-haired developers have nursed all the way from the days of Atari’s Adventure or the younger nerd generation have carried into their programming jobs from holding too many Halo all-nighters.

 It’s a well-known fact that many startups have added hidden features into their products.

 Why are easter eggs a good growth hack?
 Because they are unexpected.

 They rattle our social media-numbed brain-cages, and our brains like a good shake once in a while.

 So, why not surprise and delight your users into activating their subscription?
 It just takes a bit of imagination.

 - Ready, set… Now unleash the full power of your creativity.